-The statistical power required to detect a temporal trend (the probability of detecting change in abundance in a population when one actually exists) will vary with both the characteristics of populations (i.e., occupancy and abundance) and the sampling effort (number of points and number of years sampled).
-Detection probability has a relatively minor influence relative to other population characteristics.
-Managers can increase power to detect trend by increasing the number of survey routes, the number of survey points per route, and the number of visits to each survey route within each year (Steidl et al. 2013).
+Managers can increase power to detect trend by increasing the number of survey points, and the number of visits to each survey route within each year (Steidl et al. 2013).
 The number of sampling units (routes or points) necessary to detect a trend will depend on the magnitude of the trend, duration of the study, and characteristics of the species that influence detection probability.
-For example, rare species may require 100 survey routes to achieve 80% power to detect a 3% annual decline in abundance after 20 years (assuming 0.5 detection probability, 10 points per survey route, and 3 visits to points each year), while a more common species such as clapper rail may require only 40 routes under the same assumptions (Steidl et al. 2013).
+For example, rare species may require 100 survey routes to achieve 80% power to detect a 3% annual decline in abundance after 20 years (assuming 0.5 detection probability, 10 points per survey route, and 3 visits to points each year), while a more common species may require only 40 routes under the same assumptions (Steidl et al. 2013).
 A study in Maine suggested 2-3 visits per year at a minimum of 40 routes may be needed to detect a 25% decline (Gibbs and Melvin 1993).
 Hence, ensuring the sampling effort meets the stated objectives will require prior knowledge of the proportion of sites likely to be occupied by the focal species in the area of interest.
 When occupancy is low, surveying more sites less frequently is generally more efficient than surveying fewer sites more frequently; for common species, the opposite allocation is generally more efficient (Field et al. 2005; MacKenzie and Royle 2005).
 Surveying sites too infrequently, however, incurs a greater loss of statistical power than does surveying too few sites; therefore, having a sufficient number of visits per site is an important design criterion for monitoring efforts (Field et al. 2005).
-For marsh bird monitoring, an effective strategy with few drawbacks is to maximize the number of sampling units (points) on each survey route.
-However, the number of survey points per route is constrained by the narrow time periods during the morning and evening when marsh bird surveys are most effective (Conway 2011).
+For marsh bird monitoring, an effective strategy with few drawbacks is to maximize the number of sampling units (points).
+However, the number of survey points is constrained by the narrow time periods during the morning and evening when marsh bird surveys are most effective (Conway 2011).
 Consultation with a statistician is recommended given the complexities of the issue.

-Sample Designs
+Sample designs

-Sample Design #1: Random Sampling

-This design will address all of the objectives listed above and is appropriate for small to large land units where most of the wetland area is accessible.
-To select survey points, place a grid with 400m-x-400m cells over the land unit or management area of interest.
-Select all 400m-x-400m grid cells where \geq 50% of the cell is composed of emergent marsh vegetation.
+Sample Design #1: Random Sampling - This design will address all of the objectives listed above and is appropriate for small to large land units where most of the wetland area is accessible.
+To select survey points, place a grid with 400 x400 m cells over the land unit or management area of interest.
+Select all 400 x 400 m grid cells where \geq 50% of the cell is composed of emergent marsh vegetation.
 This subset of cells with \geq 50% emergent marsh vegetation represents the sampling frame.
 The percentage of emergent marsh vegetation necessary for inclusion in the sampling frame can be adjusted downward if the refuge has only a small amount of emergent marsh vegetation, if the patches of marsh are typically small, or for other logistical reasons.
 However, the threshold used should be explicitly stated in the sampling design.
-Randomly select \geq 50 of these grid cells to sample (depending on the size of the area in the sampling frame) plus 20 replacement grid cells.
+Randomly select the desired number of grid cells to sample (depending on the size of the area in the sampling frame) plus replacement grid cells.
 Locate the center of each grid cell as the survey point and upload the \geq 50 survey points into a GPS unit.
 Overlay roads, trails, waterways, or other elements to determine access points.
-Surveyors should attempt to navigate to each point, and if a point is inaccessible, it can be replaced with another cell (the first on the list of replacement grid cells).
+Observers should attempt to navigate to each point, and if a point is inaccessible, it can be replaced with another cell (the first on the list of replacement grid cells).